-Risk Analysis Indicators Analyzed Rationale for Exclusion 1.
-Acres and Percent of Young Upland Yes Forest <10 years Old (MIH 1, Young) 103 2.
-Acres and Percent of Upland Conifer (Spruce and Pine) > 9 years Old on All Yes Uplands (MIH 5, All but Young) 3.
-Miles of High Standard Roads (OML 3, No Miles of high standard roads would not change 4, and 5) NO under the Proposed Action.
-4. Cross-country Use Policy for Policy would not change under the Proposed Designated All-terrain Vehicle and No Action.
-There are 0 miles of designated trails Snowmobile Trails NO on the federal lands, and 0.3 miles on the non- Showmodile Trans federal lands.
-There would be little or no change in the miles 5.
-Miles of Temporary and OML 1 and 2 No Policy would not change under the Proposed Action.
-There are 0 miles of designated trails on the federal lands, and 0.3 miles on the non-rederal lands.
-There would be little or no change in the miles of Temporary and OML 1 and 2 roads on Roads 110 federal and non-federal lands under the Proposed Action (Ryan 2013a).
+Risk Analysis Indicators 1 Analyzed Rationale for Exclusion

+1. Acres and Percent of Young Upland Yes

+Forest <10 years Old (MIH 1, Young)

+2. Acres and Percent of Upland Conifer

+(Spruce and Pine) > 9 years Old on All Yes

+Uplands (MIH 5, All but Young)

+3. Miles of High Standard Roads (OML 3, No Miles of high standard roads would not change

+4, and 5) under the Proposed Action.

+4. Cross-country Use Policy for Designated All-terrain Vehicle and Snowmobile Trails No Policy would not change under the Proposed

+Action.
+There are 0 miles of designated trails

+on the federal lands, and 0.3 miles on the non-

+federal lands.

+5. Miles of Temporary and OML 1 and 2 Roads No There would be little or no change in the miles

+of Temporary and OML 1 and 2 roads on

+federal and non-federal lands under the

+Proposed Action (Ryan 2013a).